Drug signs and teenagers

 - Unsteady gait

-- Sluggishness, listlessness, or constant sleeping (opiate drugs such as heroin, codeine; or may when coming down off stimulant drugs)
+- Sluggishness, listlessness, or constant sleeping (from using opiate drugs, such as heroin or codeine, or when coming down off stimulant drugs)

-- Hyperactivity (as seen with "uppers" such as cocaine, methamphetamine)
+- Hyperactivity (as seen with uppers such as cocaine and methamphetamine)

 - Poor grades in school and missing more school days